Back to all posts

 1. Confirm your phone is unlocked before you fly.

-2. Decide whether you want eSIM or physical SIM.
+2. Decide whether you want eSIM or a physical SIM.

 3. Save your apartment address offline.